Wilmer Flores Player Props: Giants vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 22nd in MLB with a collective 8.3 strikeouts per nine innings.
+- The 8.3 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 22nd in MLB.

-- The Diamondbacks have a 4.64 team ERA that ranks 26th among all league pitching staffs.
+- The Diamondbacks have a 4.64 team ERA that ranks 25th across all league pitching staffs.

-- Diamondbacks pitchers combine to surrender 131 total home runs at a rate of 1.2 per game (to rank 22nd in the league).
+- Diamondbacks pitchers combine to rank 21st in baseball in home runs given up (133 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.